Timeline

 10 January 2025: Submission date for expression of interest by upper tier authorities to join the priority devolution programme

-7 May 2025: Feedback from Ministry of Housing, Communities and Local Government on interim proposals for Hampshire.
-Councils proceed with putting together their final proposals.
+7 May: Feedback from Ministry of Housing, Communities and Local Government on interim proposals for Hampshire.
+Councils proceed with putting together their final proposals

-30 June to 17 August 2025: Public survey and engagement activities to seek views across north Hampshire.
+30 June to 17 August: Public surveys and engagement activities to seek views across north Hampshire and Hampshire as a whole

-25 September 2025: Areas to submit their final reorganisation proposals to Government on local government reorganisation
+26 September: Authorities submit their final reorganisation proposals to Government

 End of 2025 to early 2026: Ministers will consider proposals for the new unitary authorities